Justin Palardy

-Justin Palardy (born May 24, 1988) is a professional Canadian football placekicker who is currently a free agent.
-He was drafted 36th overall by the Hamilton Tiger-Cats in the 2010 CFL Draft and was used as a punter.
+Justin Palardy (born May 24, 1988) is a Canadian former professional football placekicker.
+He was drafted 36th overall by the Hamilton Tiger-Cats in the 2010 CFL draft and was used as a punter.
 After being released by the Tiger-Cats, he was signed by the Winnipeg Blue Bombers as their placekicker, where he played for four seasons.
 Palardy also spent some time on the Ottawa Redblacks roster.
 In the 2010 season, he set the Blue Bombers single season record for place-kicking accuracy with 86.7%, a feat he would equal in 2012.
 He played CIS football for the Saint Mary's Huskies.

 University career

 Saint Mary's University

 Palardy attended Saint Mary's University where he played university football for the Huskies as the team's placekicker and punter from 2006-2009.
 He earned AUS All-Star kicker three times, twice as a punter and was named to the CIS 2nd All Canadian Team.
 Palardy also earned rookie of the year for both the AUS and SMU in 2006 and was named SMU MVP after the 2009 season.
+In his four years with the Huskies, Palardy was a part of three straight AUS championships and a 2007 Uteck Bowl win.